aasimahmad/aasimahmad/README.md

 ## I'm a Frontend Web Developer and Javascript Enthusiast!
 - 🔭 I’m currently working @ [Cognizant][cognizant-website]
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other creators
+- 📫 How to reach me: Email me on [email] and we will catch-up
 - 🥅 2021 Goals: Complete 10 projects which I can feel proud of
-- ⚡ Fun fact: I love to eat, sing and watch movies
+- ⚡ Fun fact: I love to eat, sleep and watch movies

 ### Connect with me: